inmhallur/Selenium/README.md

 3. Not be able to run on device browser
 Resolution: Need to spend some time to install the android and ios webdriver and make the test work

-4. Make all files categorized with hierarchy
+4. Make all files categorized
 Resolution:
 library: e.g. DriverWait.class
 entity: e.g. Customer.class